dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Clock editing
+### Moth Progress

-I have made the clock now use ellipses spread horizontally across the canvas rather than rectangles spread diagonally.
+This is the progress so far of the moth I have made.
+I plan to add more details and edit the text.
+For the final clock I plan to have the wings flap downwards for every second.